 I use a combination of '00' and fine semolina flour.
 The semolina gives a bit of bite and structure.
 You could use all '00' or all purpose flour too.

 In my opinion, no. You are much better off making a finished pasta shape and freezing that.
-Pasta shapes freeze beautifully and it's my go to storing method.
-If making something like pappardelle then freeze the finished nests open on a tray.
+Pasta shapes freeze beautifully and it's my go-to storing method.
+If making something like pappardelle freeze the finished nests open on a tray.
 After 20 minutes transfer to a freezer bag or airtight container.

 In an ideal world the dough rest period is only 30mins - 1 hour at the most.
+You could stretch this to 3 if you have to.
 You could prepare it earlier and refrigerate but it will get more elastic and harder to work with the longer you leave it.
-It needs to be room temperature when rolled.
+It always needs to be room temperature when rolled.

 Yes!
 Truth be told I do a lot!
 Put the flour and eggs into the food processor and pulse to combine into an even mixture.
 Squeeze the mixture together and then knead on a clean work surface as usual.
 You could also knead the dough in the bowl of a stand mixer with the dough hook attached.